vaibhavkapase1302/AWS-Services/AWS SQS/readme.md

 AWS SQS also integrates with other AWS services such as AWS Lambda, AWS EC2, AWS SNS, and AWS S3, making it a versatile messaging platform that can be used in a wide range of use cases, including application decoupling, event-driven architecture, and asynchronous processing of workloads.

 ## Queue
+* In AWS SQS, a queue is a logical container for messages.
+*  It allows applications to send messages to, and receive messages from, the queue.
+*   Messages in a queue are stored until they are consumed by a consumer or deleted.

+A queue can be thought of as a buffer or a waiting area for messages.
+When a producer sends a message to a queue, the message is stored in the queue until a consumer retrieves it.
+The messages in a queue are processed in a first-in, first-out (FIFO) order by default, although this behavior can be modified for certain use cases.